Editor's note: This post was originally published in February 2020 and has been updated for accuracy and comprehensiveness.

 The NPIAP/EPUAP/PPPIA clinical practice guideline is clear about how shear forces at the interface between the body and a support surface can exacerbate internal tissue deformations that can lead to pressure injuries.
 It’s not just about the overall, external pressure from the normal/downward forces - the forces involved when someone is seated are actually very complex and multidirectional, with compression, shear, and tension all distorting the tissues.
-The support surface should minimize those deformations as much as possible, so while it is important to reduce the overall external pressure on the body, minimizing the shear forces at the interface is also a critical intervention in clinical practice.
+The support surface should minimize those deformations as much as possible.
+While it is important to reduce the overall external pressure on the body, minimizing the shear forces at the interface is also a critical intervention in clinical practice.
 By doing so, internal tissue stresses and strains can be further reduced.
 Thankfully, interface shear force is a value we can measure in the laboratory.

 Below is a photo of the fixture for the horizontal force test.
-Like in other ISO protocols, it begins by placing the rigid indenter, shaped like the buttocks, onto the cushion, with a specified downward force applied by adding weights.
+Similar to other ISO protocols, it begins by placing the rigid indenter, shaped like the buttocks, onto the cushion, with a specified downward force applied by adding weights.
 In this test, a cable pulls the indenter forward, and the force it takes to drag the indenter across the surface is measured.
 More force to pull the indenter may indicate the person will be fairly secure in their posture, where less force may raise a concern that they may be more likely to slide forward.

-To enhance this test, the University of Pittsburgh added a shear sensor beneath the location of the simulated IT in order to get a localized shear force measurement in an area we know is vulnerable to pressure injuries.
+To enhance this test, the University of Pittsburgh added a shear sensor beneath the location of the simulated ischial tuberosity (IT) in order to get a localized shear force measurement in an area we know is vulnerable to pressure injuries.
 This gives an indication of what the tissues may experience.
 High shear forces indicate the tissues are tugged and distorted more so, and low shear forces indicate less tugging, with potentially a reduction in pressure injury risk from tissue deformation.

 These objective test methods can be used to analyze the effect of a single variable, such as a cover design change.
 In the test results below, a cushion was tested for shear and horizontal force, with a standard cover and with a cover that was intended to reduce interface shear forces.
 You can see that with the standard cover, Cover A, the shear values increased as the body was dragged from 0mm-20mm.
 The test was then repeated Cover B, the “low shear” cover.
 The results show the shear force was dramatically reduced with Cover B. It appears the cover was accomplishing what it claimed.
 However, would the seated posture potentially be compromised?